-Generally, the inspection will require 2.5 - 4.5 hours.
-Although you are usually encouraged to attend the inspection, with the current pandemic, it is best to use caution.
-We ask that you maintain social distance and wear a mask around the inspectors.
+Generally, the inspection will require 2.5 - 4.5 hours for most average sized homes in this area.
+Clients area encouraged to attend the inspection.
+Many find it helpful to listen to short re-caps of findings along with visually seeing any issues in person.
 We have found that many clients find it beneficial to allow the inspector to evaluate larger areas, then have a short verbal recap after those areas have been evaluated.
 You may also find it beneficial to attend the last hour of the inspection for this recap.
-We do not want to limit your time at the property, however we do want to ensure all parties are safe.
+With the current pandemic going on, we do not want to limit your time at the property, however we do want to ensure all parties are safe.

 Please be advised that our inspection fees and our schedules are based on a one-trip inspection.
 If the utilities are off, we will still perform the inspection; however, we will not be able to completely check certain components.
 If it is too cold to operate the air conditioner, or to hot to operate the heating system, we do not make a return visit.

 We will attempt to walk on the roof in order to evaluate the roof if possible.
 If the roof is too tall or too steep, we will either view from the ground with binoculrs or other means possible.
 We will not make a return visit to the property to check the roof if it is snow covered at the time of the inspection.
 As of October 2010, our inspectors will not be returning to inspect properties that have snow covered roofs at the time of the inspection.
 When the snow clears and it is safe to evaluate the roof, please call our office to see if a return trip is possible.
 Return trips will be subject to availability and the client will be charged an additional fee ranging $75-$125 depending on travel time and inspection time.